GoogleCloudPlatform/firebase-appengine-backend/README.md

 > **Note**: Firebase is a Google product, independent from Google Cloud
 > Platform.

-> App Engine Flexible Environment [needs Java 8 Runtime](https://cloud.google.com/appengine/docs/flexible/java/setting-up-environment).
+A Java application deploys to App Engine Flexible Environment [needs to use Java 8 Runtime](https://cloud.google.com/appengine/docs/flexible/java/setting-up-environment).
 However, in your local development environment you can use JDK 8 or newer as long as your JDK is able to produce Java 8 class files.

 ## Google Cloud SDK setup